Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 9.md

 ### The Page edge
 In the fixed layout eBook, content such as images or colour blocks can use the _full_ page; right to the edge.
 Consider using images beyond the text block and into the margins.

+## Images
+These will appear as seen but  not enlarge we with reed to make interactive

 ## Enhancing the eBook
 We are looking at this in the next weeks but if you want to read ahead on this [then go here for details](https://www.publisha.org/pages/enhanced_eBook/).

+## How to read eBooks
+Here is a developing list of [[epubreaders]]